Tennena Cone: Basement

 Tennena Cone overlies the Armadillo, Ice Peak, Nido and Raspberry formations, all of which are older stratigraphic units of the Mount Edziza volcanic complex.
 The Ice Peak Formation is the youngest of the four geological formations and is divided into two principal assemblages of Pleistocene age.
 The lower assemblage consists of alkali basalt and hawaiite with minor tristanite, trachybasalt and mugearite.
 These rocks are in the form of pillow lavas, pillow breccias, tuff breccias and ice-contact deposits, as well as subaerial lava flows and pyroclastic breccias.
-The upper assemblage consists of alkali basalt, trachybasalt, trachyte, tristanite, benmoreite and mugearite, which comprise pyroclastic breccias, lava flows and lava domes.
+The upper assemblage consists of alkali basalt, trachybasalt, trachyte, tristanite, benmoreite and mugearite, which compose pyroclastic breccias, lava flows and lava domes.
 Underlying the Ice Peak Formation are alkali basalt lava flows and flow breccias of the Tenchen Member of the Nido Formation, which were erupted from multiple volcanoes during the Pliocene.

 Miocene comendite, trachyte, alkali basalt and minor sparsely porphyritic (Note: Porphyritic pertains to the resemblance of porphyry which are magmatic rocks consisting of large crystals in a fine-grained matrix.) hawaiite of the Armadillo Formation underlie the Nido Formation; they are in the form of lava flows, flow breccias, pumice, ash flows and agglutinate.
 The oldest geological formation underlying Tennena Cone is the Raspberry Formation, which consists of Miocene alkali basalt and minor hawaiite and mugearite.
 These volcanic rocks are in the form of lava flows, flow breccias and agglutinate, although pillow lava and tuff breccia occur locally.
-Underlying the Raspberry Formation are sedimentary, volcanic and metamorphic rocks of the Stikinia terrane, which are Paleozoic and Mesozoic in age.
+Underlying the Raspberry Formation are sedimentary, volcanic or metamorphic rocks of the Stikinia terrane, which are Paleozoic and Mesozoic in age.

 Significance

 Tennena Cone and its eruptive products are of geological significance because they contain an unusually wide range of features characteristic of a small-volume eruption under thick glacial ice.
-These features include ordinary pillow lavas and vertically oriented, distended pillow lavas, as well as massive non-pillowed lavas and interbedded gravelly sands and poorly consolidated sandstone.
+These features include ordinary pillow lavas and vertically oriented, distended pillow lavas, as well as massive non-pillowed lavas, interbedded gravelly sands, and sandstone which is poorly consolidated.
 The subglacially emplaced lavas erupted from Tennena Cone are also of geological significance because they can be traced more than 3 km away from the vent area.
 Their well-preserved textures and geomorphological structures can be used to help identify other subglacially-emplaced lava flows on Earth and on other terrestrial bodies such as Mars.
 Tennena Cone is one of two glaciovolcanic features at Mount Edziza that have been investigated in detail, the other being Pillow Ridge on the northwestern side of the mountain.